embassy-rs/embassy/embassy-time-driver/README.md

 ## How it works

-`embassy-time` module is backed by a global "time driver" specified at build time.
+`embassy-time` is backed by a global "time driver" specified at build time.
 Only one driver can be active in a program.

 All methods and structs transparently call into the active driver.
 This makes it